dart-lang/language/working/333 - shared memory multithreading/proposal.md

 }
 ```

-* You can only pass subtypes of `Shareable` to `shared` methods and you can only get a `Shareable` result back.

-  * Consequently an instance method can only be marked  `shared` if it is declared in a `Shareable` class.

 * You can't override non-`shared` method with `shared` method.
 * Within a `shared` function
   * If `f(...)` is a static function invocation then `f` must be a `shared` function.
   * If `o.m(...)` is an instance method invocation, then  `o` must be a subtype of `Shareable` and `m` must be `shared` method.
-  * If `C(...)` is a constructor invocation then `C` must be a sharable class.
+  * If `C(...)` is a constructor invocation then `C` must be a shareable class.
   * If `g` is a reference to a global variable then `g` must be `shared`.

+> [!NOTE]
+>
+> You can pass non-`Shareable` values to `shared` methods but you can't do anything useful with them because you can't touch their state.
+In other words non-`Shareable` types become opaque within `shared` methods.

-This approach seems promising on the surface, but we quickly hit issues:
+This approach seems promising on the surface, but quickly hits issues:

 * It's unclear how to treat `Object` members like `toString`, `operator ==` and `get hashCode`.
 These can't be marked as `shared` but should be accessible to both `shared` and non-`shared` code.
 * It's unclear how to treat function expression invocations: